GabbedT/ApogeoRV/Docs/Sphinx/control_status_registers.rst

      - Access Mode
      - Description
      - Default Value
-   * - [12:11]
+   * - [31:30]
      - Machine XLEN
      - RO
      - Encodes the native base integer ISA
      - 1
-   * - [25:0]
+   * - [25]
-     - Extensions
+     - Zfinx Extension
      - RW
+     - Enable / Disable Zfinx extension
+     - 0
+   * - [12]
+     - M Extension
+     - RW
+     - Enable / Disable M extension
+     - 0
+   * - [1]
-     - Read implemented extensions and disable M - B extensions
+     - B Extension
+     - RW
+     - Enable / Disable B extension
-     - 0x141126
+     - 0

 .. note:: To disable B extension, the bit 1 (misa[1]) must be cleared.
 To disable M extension, the bit 12 (misa[12]) must be cleared.
-To disable Zfinx extension, the bit 25 (misa[25]) must be cleared

-.. note:: Disabling any extension will disable the clock that is supplied to the corresponding unit.
+To disable Zfinx extension, the bit 25 (misa[25]) must be cleared.
+Disabling any extension will disable the clock that is supplied to the corresponding unit.
 This will help with power consumption.

 .. warning:: The user must ensure that those extensions are enabled in the hardware configuration.
 If an instruction that belongs to one disabled extension is fetched, it will generate an **illegal instruction exception**.